What is Brilinta?

 - coughing up blood or blood clots

-Do not stop taking Brilinta without talking to the doctor who prescribes it for you.
+Do not stop taking Brilinta without talking to the healthcare professional who prescribes it for you.
 People who are treated with a stent, and stop taking Brilinta too soon, have a higher risk of getting a blood clot in the stent, having a heart attack, or dying.
 If you stop Brilinta because of bleeding, or for other reasons, your risk of a heart attack or stroke may increase.

 Taking Brilinta with aspirin